-Orchids are very beautiful and delicate flowers, but they can be difficult to grow because they are temperamental by nature.
+Orchids are stunning and delicate flowers, but they can be difficult to grow because they are temperamental by nature.
 They require a loose potting material to grow properly and stay upright.
-There are premixed varieties of potting materials for orchids, but you can learn make your own if you want to save a bit of money and customize your potting to your watering habits.
-Once you have learned the basic idea, you can re-create it in any amount you like to keep it on hand or plant several orchids with one batch of potting material mix.
+There are premixed varieties of potting materials for orchids, but you can learn to make your own if you want to save money and customize your potting to your watering habits.
+Once you have understood the basic idea, you can re-create it in any amount you like to keep it on hand or plant several orchids with one batch of potting material mix.

-If you prefer to mix a few types of potting media, use charcoal, fir bark and peat moss.
+If you prefer to mix a few potting media types, use charcoal, fir bark, and peat moss.
 All three are loose materials that will allow for a very small amount of water storage for the orchid, but mainly they will hold the plant in place without "packing" it in too tightly.
 Use 1 cup of both medium-grade charcoal and peat moss mixed with 6 cups of fir bark.
-Mix the materials together loosely with your hands, and gently pour it into the pot.
+Mix the materials loosely with your hands and gently pour it into the pot.
 Do not pack the materials down around the plant.
 Simply place them in a way to hold the plant steady.

 Single Material Potting Media

-The most common mediums for orchids, besides those already listed, are fir bark chips, redwood bark chips, osmunda fiber, tree fern fiber, coconut fiber, coconut chips, sifted perlite, granular charcoal and cork.
-Use a combination of any of the mediums you like, or use them individually.
+The most common mediums for orchids, besides those already listed, are fir bark chips, redwood bark chips, osmunda fiber, tree fern fiber, coconut fiber, coconut chips, sifted perlite, granular charcoal, and cork.
+Use a combination of any mediums you like, or use them individually.
 The main goals for potting orchids are proper irrigation, water retention control, and support.